THE VELVET UNDERGROUND AND NICO Verve V-5008 (mono), V6-5008 (stereo), March 1967

 Cotillion SD 9034, November 1970

 Recorded at Atlantic Studio, New York, N.Y.
 Recording engineers: Adrain Barber & Geoffrey Haslam.
 Re-mix engineer: Geoffrey Haslam.
 Production: Geoffrey Haslam, Shel Kagan & The Velvet Underground.
 Cover illustration & design: Stanislaw Zagorski.
 Backliner photo: Henri Ter Hall.
 Loaded is often listed as a September 1970 release, but it clearly appears as part of the November releases in a full-page Atlantic/ATCO/Cotillion ad published in Billboard, November 21, 1970 (p.
 20).
-The album is briefly reviewed in Special Merit Picks section in Billboard, November 28, 1970 (p.
+The album is briefly reviewed in Record World, November 21, 1970.
+Also in Special Merit Picks section in Billboard, November 28, 1970 (p.
 54).
 It's also listed in New Album Relesases in Billboard, December 5, 1970 (p.
 60).
 Same issue mentions the Ampex release as Cotillion (8) M89034, (C) M59034 in the New Tape CARtridge Relesases section (p.
 25).
 Loaded did not enter the charts but is listed in Bubbling Under The TOP LP's section in Billboard, January 30, 1971 (p.
 48). |

 |||